-To motivate the presented theoretical analysis, in Sect.
+To motivate the presented theoretical study, in Sec.
 2 we formulate one specific practical problem that it addresses.
-There we also introduce the experimental EPR and DNP data that are analyzed subsequently in Sect.
+There we also introduce the experimental EPR and DNP data that are analyzed subsequently in Sec.
 5 using the developed theory.
-The needed background from Sezer (2023a, b) is presented in Sect.
-3. Building on it, in Sect.
+The needed background from Sezer (2023a, b) is presented in Sec.
+3. Building on it, in Sec.
 4 we adapt the slow-motional formalism of Freed et al. (1971) to the treatment of SE in the liquid state.
-Our conclusions are in Sect.
+Our conclusions are in Sec.
 6, and several supporting figures are left to the appendix.